zaz/6.419-jupyterbook/README.md

     while :; do watch -gn .1 stat -c %Z * && jupyter book build .; sleep 0.1; done

+If you have a lot of code blocks that take a long time to run, you may want to prototype your report in a Jupyter Notebook first.
+Recompiling a Jupyter Book will run every code cell from scratch, so can take 10+ minutes for ML-heavy code.
+You may be able to build the Jupyter Book directly from your `.ipynb` instead of converting it to markdown first: See the initial commit of this Git repository or search online for more details.

 ## ToDo

 1. Test building directly to PDF (likely just requires some dependencies to be